 The objective of a screening level assessment is to get an initial understanding of the level of possible risk posed by vapor intrusion in an efficient and cost-effective manner.
 Once the screening level assessment has been done, the RPM can decide whether to conduct a more site-specific evaluation, to mitigate or remediate, or whether no further action is needed.
-The screening level assessment is often done in a tiered approach, as defined in EPA's 2002 draft guidance and summarized in Appendix B.
+The screening level assessment is often done in a tiered or step-wise approach, similar to the approach described in the ITRC guidance (ITRC, 2007a).

-The first step in any vapor intrusion assessment is to confirm that chemicals of sufficient volatility and toxicity are present in the subsurface.
-Appendix A contains a list of chemicals that EPA (2002) has identified as having sufficient volatility and toxicity to be included in a vapor intrusion assessment.
-Very few of these chemicals will be present at most sites, and the selection of chemicals for sampling should be based primarily on site history.
-Another important preliminary step is identifying the regulatory program governing the site and ensuring that all stakeholders can agree upon the screening approach to be used and the decisions which can be made based on the screening data.
+The first step in any vapor intrusion assessment is to confirm that chemicals of sufficient volatility and toxicity are present in the subsurface and that a potentially complete human exposure pathway exists (for example, a building overlying a contaminated groundwater plume or that may exist in the future).
+Appendix A contains a list of chemicals having sufficient volatility and toxicity to be included in a vapor intrusion assessment.
+Very few of these chemicals will be present at most sites, and the selection of chemicals for sampling should be based on current and past site conditions and uses.
+Another important preliminary step is identifying the regulatory program governing the site and ensuring that all decisions are in accordance with regulatory requirements.
+RPMs should strive for stakeholder agreement on the screening approach to be used and the decisions that can be made based on the screening data, recognizing, however, that under CERCLA the Components have the responsibility initially to make remedy selection decisions (with EPA concurrence for facilities listed on the National Priorities List).
 Appendix C presents a listing of state regulations and guidance documents related to vapor intrusion.

-This section summarizes techniques for evaluating acute vapor risks and conducting an initial screening evaluation at vapor intrusion sites.
+This section summarizes techniques for an initial evaluation of vapor risks and conducting an initial screening evaluation at vapor intrusion sites.
 Figure 2-1 provides a visual example of possible approaches that can be used in the screening level assessment of a vapor intrusion site.

-2.1 Acute Exposures
+2.1 Potential Exposure Indicators

-At sites where buildings are present above contaminated soil or groundwater, the first step is to determine if you have-or may have-an acute and potentially dangerous vapor intrusion problem in your building.
+At sites where buildings are present above contaminated soil or groundwater, the first step is to determine if you have, or may have, a potentially dangerous vapor intrusion problem currently in the building.
 Several indicators that this pathway may be complete are listed below:

-- Elevated levels of chemicals in soil, soil gas, and groundwater that have sufficient volatility and toxicity to pose a potential vapor intrusion risk - Noticeable odors, particularly in the basement, that could indicate a vapor intrusion problem - Elevated soil gas measurements, particularly in the space just below the slab - A wet basement or signs of water seeping into the basement in an area with groundwater contamination - Indoor air data that may indicate the presence of chemicals that cannot be accounted for by household materials and activities.
+- Elevated levels of chemicals in soil, soil gas, and groundwater that have sufficient volatility and toxicity to pose a potential vapor intrusion risk - Noticeable odors, particularly in the basement, that could indicate a vapor intrusion problem - Elevated soil gas measurements, particularly in the space just below the slab - Cracks or other preferential pathways, as indicated by wet areas or signs of water seeping into the basement or ground floor of a building - Indoor air data that may indicate the presence of chemicals that cannot be accounted for by household materials and activities.

-None of these factors by themselves provides conclusive evidence that vapor intrusion is occurring or that acute risks are present.
-However, if one or more of these indicators are present, there is a possibility that vapor intrusion is occurring and the potential for acute risks should be further evaluated.
-Portable screening devices such as a photoionization detector (PID) or a flame ionization detector (FID) may be useful to determine whether volatile gases are present at concentrations that may pose an acute threat to life and health.
+None of these factors by themselves provides conclusive evidence that vapor intrusion is occurring or that acute or short-term risks are present.
+However, if one or more of these indicators are present, there is a possibility that vapor intrusion is occurring and the potential for risks should be further evaluated.
+Portable screening devices such as a photoionization detector

+(PID) or a flame ionization detector (FID) may be useful to determine whether volatile gases are present at concentrations that may pose an immediate threat to life and health.
 If high levels of volatile gases are detected, it is recommended that the area be evacuated and trained professionals (e.g., the fire department) be contacted to determine how best to address the problem and when occupants can safely reenter the building.